benefitcloud/ember-uploader/README.md

 ```

 ### Modifying the request
-Ember uploader uses jQuery.ajax under the hood so it accepts the same
+Ember Uploader uses jQuery.ajax under the hood so it accepts the same
 ajax settings via the `ajaxSettings` property which is then merged with any
 settings required by Ember Uploader.
 Here we modify the headers sent with
 the request.
+Note - S3 Uploader uses `signingAjaxSettings` as the relevant key.

 ```js
 import Uploader from 'ember-uploader/uploaders/uploader';